Background pattern

 Clean the injection site

-Inspect the liquid in the view window
+Inspect the liquid in the viewer

 Choose a well-lit, clean, and flat work surface.

-2. Stelara injection
+1. Stelara injection

 Remove the lower cap

-DO NOT LIFT THE PRE-FILLED SYRINGE DURING INJECTION.
+DO NOT LIFT THE PRE-FILLED SYRINGE during injection.

 You may hear a click when the injection starts.
 Continue pressing.